nancypannu03/WeatherPy/README.md

 [Vacation_Itinerary Code](Vacation_Itinerary/Vacation_Itinerary.ipynb )

-  -For this deliverable, we will use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s        possible travel destinations.
+  - For this deliverable, we will use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s        possible travel destinations.
   - Then, we will create a marker layer map with a pop-up marker for each city on the itinerary.

 ## Results